LinusKay/CyclePosters/README.md

 ![Image of plugin in action.
 A 9x6 wall of maps displays a number of cycling images](https://media0.giphy.com/media/CwNQl9X9l7DRhNj3lg/giphy.gif?cid=790b761145b82b9ade04a9ddf83e11967d1708eb87dcb67d&rid=giphy.gif&ct=g)

-*PLEASE NOTE that this plugin is currently in early stages, and contains a number of unchecked errors and performance issues.
-It is not presently recommended for production servers, as you may experience issues.
+*PLEASE NOTE that this plugin is currently in early stages, and contains a number of unchecked errors and major performance issues.
+It is not presently recommended for production servers, as you WILL experience issues.
 The plugin will also likely undergo a name change in the coming future.*

 A plugin that allows you to place any image in game, in the form of a "poster" made up of maps/item frames.
 These